-I walked from Wilderswil back to Balmers Tent Village in Interlaken to pick up my luggage and to complete my 4-day loop in the Alps.
+I walked from Wilderswil back to Balmers Tent Village in Interlaken to pick up my luggage, to complete my 4-day itinerary in the Swiss Alps!

-I pushed myself a bit too hard to try and trek the entire distance between Schynige Platte and Lauterbrunnen in two days.
+I pushed myself a bit too hard on Days 2 and 3 of my 4-day itinerary.
+I tried to trek the entire distance, no public transit, between Schynige Platte and Lauterbrunnen in two days.

 If I could go back and change one thing, I would have taken the train up between Grindelwald Grund and Alpiglen on Day 3, or taken the gondola down from First to Grindelwald on Day 2.